 - Drugs called erythropoiesis stimulating agents (ESAs).
 ESAs replace the EPO that is low in people with kidney failure, so they can make red blood cells.

 - Extra iron.
 Diet alone cannot supply enough iron to meet your needs.
-Extra iron will likely be necessary.
+You will most likely need extra iron. .
 In fact, once you start taking ESAs, you will make more red blood cells and your iron supply will be used up faster.
 When you take an ESA, iron therapy helps to:

 - prevent iron deficiency

 You may wonder if it is possible to end up with too much iron.
 The use of ESAs helps reduce the build-up of iron.
-Regular testing of iron status is done to make sure your iron level is right for the type of dialysis you are having.
-The amount of iron you need and how it will be given depends upon the type of dialysis you get.
+Your dialysis care team will test the iron level in your blood to make sure your iron level is right for the type of dialysis you are having.
+The amount of iron you need and how you will receive it depends upon the type of dialysis you get.

 - If you receive peritoneal dialysis, extra iron can be: